 White Families, White Names

-Beth is the name my white adoptive parents gave me; it is a name I grew to like very much.
-I grew to like this name for the very reasons I did not like it when I was a child.
+Beth is the name my white adoptive parents gave me; it is a name I grew to like for the very reasons I did not like it when I was a child.
 Growing up feeling invisible most of the time, I didn’t want a name that was so plain.
 But I grew into the story of it.
 Beth is simple, with no frills, a simplified version of Elizabeth, meaning pledged to God, a bit old-fashioned and therefore slightly rare.

 My adoptive family’s last name, Kaufka (Kafka/Kavka), is a literary name, originally meaning jackdaw in Czech from the region of Bohemia.
 A jackdaw is a beautiful, black-plumaged bird in the crow family.
 It is most famously connected to Franz Kafka.

-It would’ve been a shame for us to have been given carefully chosen names, as our adoptive parents renamed us with “acceptable” names.
+It would’ve been a shame for the adoption agency to have given us carefully chosen names, as our adoptive parents renamed us with “acceptable” names.
 These names made us theirs.
 Names like Sara, Kevin, and Bill were supposed to help us belong, to be like everyone else around us.
 Normal.
 White.

 Our names safeguarded us from some racial profiling, but they also erased our history and confounded our sense of self.
 We were not like our white peers.
 Our white peers knew it.
 And, often, made sure we did, too.